U.S. coronavirus death toll tops 25,000, doubling in one week: Reuters tally

 The United States, with the world’s third-largest population, has recorded more fatalities from COVID-19 than any other country.
 There were a total of nearly 597,000 U.S. cases - three times more than any other country - with nearly 2 million reported cases globally.

 On Monday, the United States reported about 1,500 new fatalities, far below last week’s running tally of roughly 2,000 deaths every 24 hours, according to a Reuters tally.
-U.S. deaths exceeded 24,400 on Tuesday with many states yet to report.
+U.S. deaths rose by about 1,500 on Tuesday with many states yet to report.

 So far this week, deaths have increased by about 7% per day on average compared with 14% last week and 30% many days in March, according to a Reuters tally.
 Cases this week are up an average of 5% per day compared with 7.8% last week and 30% per day in March.